MysteryPancake/Rule-Book/README.md

 * General table variables must be named `tbl`.
 * `not var` must be used to invert booleans.
 * Tab indentation must be used, not spaces.
-* Tables must be sequential when possible.
+* Tables must be sequential where possible.
 * Spaces must be on both sides of `..`.
 * Spacing must be between everything.
 * [No unnecessary `local var = var`](https://lua-users.org/wiki/OptimisingUsingLocalVariables).